Matt2408/Data_Science_0172/README.md

 ## Project ActivPal

+### Introduction
+In this portfolio you can read about the journey of a Business IT & Management student following the minor Data Science.
+It was a hard but really fun minor that learned me alot of new aspects of IT.
+I would like to thank the lecturers for their time and effort that has been put into the students!

 ### Research project
 ### Task Definition
 In this portfolio you can read all my individual work to the ActivePal project for the minor Data Science.
 Since I didn't have a background into programming my main focus was to do research work for the project.
 But since I had alot more fun in programming then I expected you can read more about my learning experience in Python aswell!